ArmandSarkezians/CSCC24E6/README.md

 ### Connection to Course Materials

-In order to clear up any confusion that these classes may bring to someone who is new to Python, we will make a clear connection to our course materials.Specifically, we will compare Python types to those found in Haskell.
+In order to clear up any confusion that these classes may bring to someone who is new to Python, we will make a clear connection to our course materials.
+Specifically, we will compare Python types to those found in Haskell.
 In Python, every new type defined is a class, in Haskell, types can be defined as data types.
 An example of the same Car class in Haskell is shown below, using a data type:

 ```haskell
 data Car = Car { make :: String, model :: String, year :: Int }
 ```

-Both of these data types include the same parameters, the stirng `make`,  the string `model`, and the integer `year`.
+Both of these data types include the same parameters, the string `make`,  the string `model`, and the integer `year`.
 The difference between these types, aside from syntax, comes from their instantiation.
 For the class, instantiation of a type can be altered, using the `__init__` method.
 For the data type, instantiation can not altered.

 Essentially, in Python and Haskell, types are created to more easily identify grouped together components.
-A single car object is more easy to work with then three seperate data types (String, String, Int).
+A single car object is easier to work with than three seperate data types (String, String, Int).

 ### Preliminaries

 Before we talk about operator overloading in Python, we must first talk about why I denoted the function `__init__` using underscores.
-This is called a 'special function' in python.These functions can get called in a variety of ways.
+This is called a 'special function' in python.
+These functions can get called in a variety of ways.
 For example, when we create a new instance of the class, the `__init__` function is called.
 We can also call the `__init__` function from within the class itself.

 These functions are vital for operator overloading.
 They are used to define how the operators `+`, `-`, `*`, and `/` work with the objects of the class.
 In the following sections, we will discuss how these operators can be overloaded in python.